-Furthermore, regardless of the amount of any payment you receive on the securities, you may nevertheless suffer a loss on your investment in the securities in real value terms.
-This is because inflation may cause the real value of any payment you receive on the securities to be less at maturity than it is at the time you invest, and because an investment in the securities represents a forgone opportunity to invest in an alternative asset that does generate a positive real return.
+Furthermore, even if you receive your principal amount at maturity you may nevertheless suffer a loss on your investment in the securities, in real value terms.
+This is because inflation may cause the real value of the principal amount of your securities to be less at maturity than it is at the time you invest, and because an investment in the securities represents a forgone opportunity to invest in an alternative asset that does generate a positive real return.
+Any payment on the securities is subject to our ability to pay our obligations as they become due.
 You should carefully consider whether an investment that may not provide for any return on your investment, or may provide a return that is lower than the return on alternative investments, is appropriate for you.

-- THE SECURITIES WILL NOT PAY MORE THAN THE PRINCIPAL AMOUNT, PLUS THE ACCRUED AND UNPAID CONTINGENT COUPON, IF ANY, AT MATURITY OR UPON EARLY REDEMPTION - The securities will not pay more than the principal amount, plus the accrued and unpaid Contingent Coupon, if any, at maturity or upon early redemption, regardless of the performance of the Underlying.
+- THE SECURITIES WILL NOT PAY MORE THAN THE PRINCIPAL AMOUNT, PLUS THE ACCRUED AND UNPAID CONTINGENT COUPON, IF ANY, AT MATURITY OR UPON EARLY REDEMPTION The securities will not pay more than the principal amount, plus the accrued and unpaid Contingent Coupon, if any, at maturity or upon early redemption, regardless of the performance of the Underlying.
 Even if the Final Level is greater than the Initial Level, you will not participate in the appreciation of the Underlying.
-Assuming the term of the securities is exactly 7.5 years, the maximum amount payable with respect to the securities is \$1,532.50 for each \$1,000 principal amount of the securities. - THE SECURITIES DO NOT PROVIDE FOR REGULAR FIXED INTEREST PAYMENTS Unlike conventional debt securities, the securities do not provide for regular fixed interest payments.
+Assuming the term of the securities is exactly 12 years, the maximum amount payable with respect to the securities is \$1,960 for each \$1,000 principal amount of the securities. - THE SECURITIES DO NOT PROVIDE FOR REGULAR FIXED INTEREST PAYMENTS Unlike conventional debt securities, the securities do not provide for regular fixed interest payments.
 The amount of Contingent Coupon payments you receive over the term of the securities, if any, will depend on the performance of the Underlying during the term of the securities.
 The annual rate for any monthly Contingent Coupon depends on the number of Non-Disrupted Days during the relevant Observation Period on which the closing level of the Underlying is equal to or greater than the Accrual Barrier.
-If on any Non-Disrupted Days during an Observation Period, if any, will be less, and possibly significantly less, than the maximum possible amount of any monthly Contingent Coupon.
-For example, if on each Non-Disrupted Day during an Observation Period the closing level of the Underlying is less than the Coupon will be zero, and you will not receive any Contingent Coupon payment on the corresponding Contingent Coupon Payment Date or as to the rate per annum on any Contingent Coupon payments, since the Contingent Coupon payments are variable and may be zero.
+If on any Non-Disrupted Day during an Observation Period the closing level of the Underlying is less than the Accrual Barrier, the Contingent Coupon for that Observation Period, if any, will be less, and possibly significantly less, than the maximum possible amount of any monthly Contingent Coupon.
+For example, if on each Non-Disrupted Day during an Observation Period the closing level of the Underlying is less than the Accrual Barrier, then the Contingent Coupon will be zero, and you will not receive any Contingent Coupon payment on the corresponding Contingent Coupon Payment Date.
+There can be no assurance that you will receive a Contingent Coupon payments you do receive.
+The securities are not a suitable investment for investors who require regular fixed income payments, since the Contingent Coupon payments are variable and may be zero.